-Proposal Title: Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Part Inventory Reduction for Fleet Operations This proposal reduces the parts inventory budget for fleet operations by \$90,000 (from \$618,768 to \$528,768), a 17% reduction.
+Proposal Title: Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Part Inventory Reduction for Fleet Operations This proposal reduces the parts inventory budget for fleet operations by \$30,000 (from \$618,768 to \$588,768).
 Savings are planned to be achieved by reducing the parts inventory levels and a moving to a greater percentage of Just-In-Time (JIT) operation.
-This could potentially result in vehicle repairs taking longer as staff waits for parts, a risk of exhausting parts funds in the fourth quarter, and having to keep vehicles out of service until start of the following fiscal year, resulting in significant impacts to operating departments providing City Services.
-There is a potential to not achieve performance targets.
-(90,000) - Contractual Services Budget Reduction This proposal reduces the contractual services budget by \$125,000 (from \$646,020 to \$521,020) for maintenance and repairs performed by contractors.
+This could potentially result in vehicle repairs taking longer as staff waits for parts.
+(30,000) - Contractual Services Budget Reduction This proposal reduces the contractual services budget by \$125,000 (from \$646,020 to \$521,020) for maintenance and repairs performed by contractors.
 This 19% reduction will reduce services such as generator repair and maintenance, forklifts, tire repair, vehicle wash and other repairs and maintenance by outside providers.
 Internal Fleet staff will be used to perform the services as skills and tools allow.
 Approximately 500 of the 3,000 work orders in FY 2019/20 contained some level of contractual services.
 This reduction will potentially extend vehicle out-of-service time waiting for internal labor as well as a risk of exhausting contractual funds before the end of the fiscal year with vehicles kept out of service until start of following fiscal year.
 This may impact the operating departments providing City services.
 In FY 2019/20, 92% of preventive maintenance was performed on time.
 With this change, the percentage of preventive maintenance could be reduced below 90% in FY 2020/21.
 In this scenario, some contractual services are not performed by City staff such as accident repair.
-(125,000) Total Expenditure Prop oosals - Fleet Operations (1.00) (404,745) (165,337)
+(125,000) - Total Expenditure Prop posals - Fleet Operations (1.00) (344,745) (165,337)